ahelmi365/GET-JS-Talk/README.md

   getData(processData); // Output after 1 second: Name: John Doe, Age: 30
   ```
+- The above example shows how callbacks can be used to handle asynchronous operations in JavaScript.
+- The `getData()` function takes a callback function as an argument and executes it after one second.
+- The `processData()` function is passed as an argument to the `getData()` function and is executed after one second.
+- The `processData()` function receives the data object as an argument and logs it to the console.
+- The `getData()` function is called with the `processData()` function as an argument.
+- The `getData()` function executes the `processData()` function after one second and passes the data object as an argument.
 ## Higher Order Functions

 - Higher order function is a function that takes a function as an argument